 Match products to the location

 - Offices: Cold brew + breakfast bars AM, energy + salty snacks PM.
+Full breakdown: best AI vending machine for offices.

 - Apartments: Large beverages, meal replacements (cup noodles, mac and cheese).
+Full breakdown: best AI vending machine for apartments.

 - Dorms: Energy drinks, spicy chips, gummy candy, instant soup.

 - Gyms: Protein bars, Celsius, electrolyte drinks, water.
+Full breakdown: best AI vending machine for gyms.

 - Warehouses: Hearty snacks, energy drinks, water in quantity.

-Seasonal adjustments that add $500โ$1,000/month
+Seasonal adjustments that add $500β$1,000/month

 Operators who don't adjust seasonally lose up to 40% of revenue during off-peak.
 Stock 30 days ahead: